ShahmeerShahid/sqam/admin/README.md

 	- ExampleComponent/
 		- index.js
 		- ExampleComponent.test.js
+- pages/
 - network/
-	- ExamplePage/
-		- index.js
-		- ExamplePage.test.js
-- pages/
-- stores/
+- requests/
-	- examples/
+	- connectors/
-		- exampleSlice.js
+	- tasks/
-		- exampleSlice.test.js
+- helpers/
-	- rootStore
+- testing/

-Each component/page/slice is contained within a folder accompanied with a test file.
+Each component/page/request is contained within a folder accompanied with a test file.
-Components/pages connect to the backend by dispatching actions (defined as async thunks), which modify the state, whose values are then retrieved using selectors.
+Components/pages connect to the backend by calling requests, with either useAsync or within a useEffect.

 ## Built Using <a name = "built_using"></a>

 - React!
 - Chakra-UI
 - Axios
-- Redux
-- Redux-Toolkit
+- React-hook-form
-- Connected-React-Router
+- useAsyncHook
 - React-Testing-Library

 ## DevTools <a name = "dev_tools"></a>
 Here are some extensions that you may find useful:
 - React Developer Tools (viewing the component tree)
-- Redux DevTools (provides a detailed look at the store)
 - Testing Playground (generating queries for testing)
 - Robo 3T (access the MongoDB database)